The Complete Lasso Tradeoff Diagram: Main Results

 There is a unique positive $\epsilon^\star$ such that when $\epsilon = \epsilon^\star$, (\ref{eq:eps_star}) has a unique positive root in $t$.
 When $\epsilon>\epsilon^\star$ there is no positive root $t$.
 This $\epsilon^\star$ is known as the DT phase transition point.
 With $\epsilon^\star$, we can define the maximum achievable TPP as in \cite[Lemma C.2]{su2017false}

 When $\epsilon\le\epsilon^\star$, Lasso can have power arbitrarily close to $1$, which falls into Case 2 in our discussion above.
 When $\epsilon>\epsilon^\star$, the power is at most $u^\star$ and bounded away from 1, and this corresponds to Case 3.
 We can show in the following lemma an equivalent characterization of the DT phase transition. \begin{lemma} The curve $q^\star$ intersects with $l_2$ in $(0, 1)$ if and only if $\epsilon> \epsilon^\star(\delta)$, and in the intersecting scenario, the intersection point is at $\TPP = u^\star$. \end{lemma} This lemma provides an alternative view of the DT phase transition: the setting is above the DT phase transition if and only if the curve $q^\star$ and line $l_2$ intersect with each other.
 From this perspective, the maximum power is not a magic output of some mysterious machine, but is indeed the power when exactly $n$ discoveries are made by Lasso when it is on the lower boundary $q^\star$.
 The proof of this lemma can be found in Appendix \ref{sec:app_1}.

-Before we end this section, we emphasize the difference between our findings in Theorem \ref{thm:lasso_region} with the results in \cite{su2017false}.
-We prove here that all asymptotically achievable points indeed constitute $\Dlasso$, while \cite{su2017false} only showed that all Lasso paths are above the curve $q^\star$ without further specification of the achievable region nor the unachievable one.
-Furthermore, when it is below the DT phase transition, we separate the Case 1 and Case 2 (the Left and Middle panels in Figure \ref{fig:dt}) which is not distinguished therein.
-Those two diagrams are very different.
-The case in the Middle panel guarantees that one cannot make too many mistakes with full power, since the FDP has a non-trivial upper bound.
+We refer to Appendix \ref{sec:app_3} for more discussion on comparisons of our results with existing results.